aydenjahola/tracker-gg-api/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3License ](./LICENSE).
+This project is licensed under the [GPL-3.0 license ](./LICENSE).
 See the LICENSE file for details.

 ---